oddbird/oddleventy/content/blog/wingingit/winging-it-05.md

 ## What we cover:

 - What is FastAPI and when to use it?
-- What Makes FastAPI Unique?
+- What makes FastAPI unique?
-- FastAPI Demo
+- FastAPI demo
-- Data Validation and Parsing Errors
+- Data validation and parsing errors
-- Viewing Endpoints with the OpenAPI Schema
+- Viewing endpoints with the OpenAPI schema
-- Automatic Docs and OpenAPI Client Generators
+- Automatic docs and OpenAPI client generators
-- Using OpenAPI Documentation on the Frontend
+- Using OpenAPI documentation on the frontend

 ## Links: